Behat/Symfony2Extension/README.md

 Provides integration layer for Symfony2:

-* Complete integration into Symfony2 bundle structure - you can run isolated bundle suite by bundle shortname, classname or even full path
+* Complete integration into Symfony2 bundle structure - you can run an isolated bundle suite by bundle shortname, classname or even full path
-* `KernelAwareInterface`, which provides initialized and booted kernel instance for your contexts
+* `KernelAwareInterface`, which provides an initialized and booted kernel instance for your contexts
 * Additional `symfony2` session (sets as default) for Mink (if `MinkExtension` is installed)